pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Worked through Intro to Events and did a color toggle exercise.
 Also did another ES6 problem on freeCodeCamp and google more about 'this' and constructor functions.
 Watched considerably less YouTube.

 **Thoughts:** Feels good learning new things.
 I didn't do a whole lot today, but I stopped at a point where I'm eager to learn more in the next session.

+### Day 14: September 25, 2019, Wednesday

+**Today's Progress**: A real short session.
+Worked through most of the Score Card Project part 1.
+A lot of YouTube, but also a lot of insights.

+**Thoughts:** I still haven't committed 100% to a goal, and I think that's why I try and get so many 'angles' on development from various sources.
+I'm trying to put together a picture in my head and understand what I'm wanting to pursue.